EdoardoGruppi/DAPS_assignment/README.md

 **sentiment_analysis.py** offers functions to perform natural language processing using either a flair pre-trained model or vader.

-**stock_data.py** contains functions to collect and pre-process stock data through the alpha_vantage API.
+**stock_data.py** contains functions to collect and pre-process stock and indexes data obtained through the alpha_vantage API and the pandas data_reader respectively.

 **twitter_data.py** delivers functionalities to create queries, collect data from Twitter using Twint and pre-process tweets.

 **utilities.py** provides several functions useful to analyse data through visualization and statistic.
-Moreover, additional functionalities are made available to simply manage and handle data.
+Moreover, additional functionalities are made available to manage and handle data.

 **exploration.py** includes a list of functions executed to perform exploration data analysis and hypothesis testing.